ASP Isotopes (ASPI)

 AI Analysis | Feedback

-Dr. Gerdus Kemp Medical Director & CEO of PET Labs
+Gerdus Kemp, MD, PhD – Medical Director, CEO of PET Labs

-Dr. Gerdus Kemp founded PET Labs Pharmaceuticals in South Africa, where he serves as Chief Executive Officer.
-He brings over 30 years of experience in nuclear medicine and radiopharmaceutical production, having also served as Medical Director at Klydon and Molybdos.
-Dr. Kemp holds a PhD in Inorganic Chemistry from the University of Johannesburg and is currently a lecturer in Radiography at the University of Pretoria.
+Dr. Gerdus Kemp founded PET Labs Pharmaceuticals in South Africa and is its Chief Executive Officer.
+He brings over thirty years of experience in nuclear medicine and radiopharmaceutical production.
+Dr. Kemp previously served as Medical Director at Klydon and Molybdos.
+He holds a PhD in Inorganic Chemistry from the University of Johannesburg and is a lecturer in Radiography at the University of Pretoria.

 AI Analysis | Feedback